iothus14/Pixie-Home-Assistant-Integration/README.md

-# Home Assistant Integration for a Pixie LED Controller
+# Pixie LED Controller (Home Assistant Integration)

 This is a custom component to support a Pixie LED controller in Home Assistant.